 - Add your trail mix or mixed seeds to the top of your chocolate bites.
 Press them into the chocolate slightly so they are secure.

 - Leave your energy bites to cool for around 50-60 minutes, or place in the fridge to speed up the process.

-- Once they are cooled and have set, you can remove them from the baking sheet.
+- Once cool and the chocolate has set, you can remove the bites from the baking sheet.
 Store them in a container to take on your next walk or as a pre-workout snack.